 In August 2016, FASB issued ASU No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities (Topic 958), which is intended to reduce complexity in financial reporting.
 The ASU focuses on improving the current net asset classification requirements and information presented in financial statements that is useful in assessing a nonprofit's liquidity, financial performance, and cash flows.
-For the Organization, the ASU will be effective June 30, 2019.
+For the Organization, the ASU will be effective for the year ending June 30, 2019.

-(s) SUBSEQUENT EVENTS
+(r) SUBSEQUENT EVENTS

-The Organization evaluated events and transactions occurring subsequent to the statement of financial position date of June 30, 2016 for items that should potentially be recognized or disclosed in these financial statements.
-The evaluation was conducted through November 18, 2016, the date these financial statements were available to be issued.
+The Organization evaluated events and transactions occurring subsequent to the statement of financial position date of June 30, 2018 for items that should potentially be recognized or disclosed in these financial statements.
+The evaluation was conducted through November 5, 2018, the date these financial statements were available to be issued.
 No such material events or transactions were noted to have occurred.